ethankbergmann/ethankbergmann.github.io/_pages/about.md

 I'm an incoming PhD Student in Economics and Public Policy at the University of Michigan and a National Science Foundation Graduate Research Fellow.

+I graduated from Swarthmore College in 2022 with a degree in economics and applied mathematics.
+I am currently a Senior Research Specialist in the Industrial Relations Section at Princeton University.

 My interests
 ======
 * Health economics: physician and patient behavior, health risks, insurance markets